hiphapa/blogs.snap-ci.com/_posts/2012-11-27-enter-snap.markdown

 At the surface it might look like these two statements are mutually incompatible.
 However, what if all that it took to get your Rails application on Github, through a build/deploy pipeline, through into an application deployed on Heroku was a couple of clicks?
 What if someone took the pain of setting up the machines and configuring your CI server away from you?
 What if, as you added Javascript tests and some Capybara tests, someone automatically detected that you had done that, and set up all that was needed to run those for you?

 {% youtube _q4sk4pJKHA 480 320 %}

-Take the cloud, power it with a CD tool behind the scenes, automate build configuration and simplify until only the essentials remain- and let people get on with their lives.